Best Shoes for Tough Mudders Reviewed

 Alternating your shoes between two pairs among your workouts allows them to have a rest period.
 This is a huge help to keeping those shoes lasting longer.
 Giving them some time between workouts allows them to decompress and dry out.
 The last thing you can do is to store your shoes properly.
 Keeping them in a cool, dry place so they can air out properly will keep them in great shape.

-A 10-mile obstacle course designed to test your physical and mental strength.
-It is team challenge with your choice of a half which is the 5-mile equivalent or the 10-mile Tough Mudder.
+A Tough Mudder is a 10-mile obstacle course designed to test your physical and mental strength.
+It is a team challenge with your choice of a half which is the 5-mile equivalent or the 10-mile Tough Mudder.

-Wear light clothes, rain gear or sun cream if needed.
+Wear light clothes, rain gear, and sunscreen if needed.
 It’s best to leave the jewelry at home, and a change of clothes as well as a towel is strongly advised because you are going to get wet and muddy.

 Know what type of shoe you need, then get fitted correctly for it.
 Next, its very basic, keep your training frequent and make sure you also have the right socks to wear with your shoes.
 Also, replacing your kicks every 300-500 miles will ensure they are in good enough shape to support your training.